open-rmf/rmf/README.md

-# rmf
+# RMF

-Root repository for the RMF software
+The OpenRMF platform for multi-fleet robot management.